thestubborndev/finance_tracker_server/README.md

 plaidCredentials: {
     clientId: process.env.PLAID_CLIENT_ID,
     secret: process.env.PLAID_SECRET,
-    // Maps the identifying 'Name' field value in the 'Holdings' table in Airtable
+    // Maps the identifying 'Name' field value in the 'Assets' table in Airtable
-    // with the Plaid accessToken associated with the holding bank account
+    // with the Plaid accessToken associated with the asset bank account
-    airtableHoldingNameToAccessToken: {
+    airtableAssetNameToAccessToken: {
         'Chase Bank Balance': process.env.PLAID_ACCESS_TOKEN_FOR_CHASE_ACCOUNT,
     },
 },
 ```
 So if we just generated the `accessToken` for our Chase Bank account, we would either set the environment variable `PLAID_ACCESS_TOKEN_FOR_CHASE_ACCOUNT` with the access token or hard-code it.
-We should also make sure that we have a record in the 'Holdings' table in our **Investment Tracker** base on Airtable.com with the name: 'Chase Bank Balance'.
+We should also make sure that we have a record in the 'Assets' table in our **Investment Tracker** base on Airtable.com with the name: 'Chase Bank Balance'.
 This was, the server knows which record to update in Airtable with the account balance.

-**Note:** If you don't want to activate balance updates, simply remove all entries from `airtableHoldingNameToAccessToken` and balance updates will be skipped.
+**Note:** If you don't want to activate balance updates, simply remove all entries from `airtableAssetNameToAccessToken` and balance updates will be skipped.

 ```
-airtableHoldingNameToAccessToken: {}, // Leave this empty
+airtableAssetNameToAccessToken: {}, // Leave this empty
 ```

 ## Starting the server